api3dao/vitepress-docs/docs/explore/airnode/monetizing-apis-in-web3.md

 access off-chain resources from within their smart contracts, without having to worry about the security and trust implications of doing so.

-To acheive this goal it is imperitive API3 enables those opearting off-chain resources to be able to easilly serve and monetize their data in Web3.
+To achieve this goal it is imperative API3 enables those operating off-chain resources to be able to easily serve and monetize their data in Web3.

 ## Airnode is built with API Providers in mind